jcdcustodio/streamlit-gradio-simulacrum/setup_instructions.md

 The optional-dependencies are grouped and labeled accordingly.

-2. To switch to the Streamlit build, type `uv sync --extra streamlit_build`
+2. To switch to the Streamlit build, type `uv sync --extra streamlit`
-3. To switch to the Gradio build, type `uv sync --extra gradio_build`
+3. To switch to the Gradio build, type `uv sync --extra gradio`

 ### Launching the application
 1. Streamlit